 The object of the scheme is to test soil samples collected from different beneficiaries and on the basis of these tests to convey recommendations to them for adoption so as to maintain the fertility of the soil for various crops.
+In order to provide Soil Health Cards to all farming families, samples are being drawn through field extension officers and recommendations are issued to the farmers.
 The expenses on the soil testing laboratories established in the tribal areas will be met out from non-plan funds.
 The soil samples shall be analysed free of cost.